 We also will be looking at the economic pressure of vineyards vs tourism; the problems of global warming and increasingly hot dry summers and how to maintain a viable appellation in these circumstances.

 Just 6% of Rhône Valley wines are white, but there is huge variety of styles, from straightforward, everyday wines to some of the finest, most distinctive whites in the world.

-Though they share some grape varieties, the white wine in the Southern and Northern Rhône are very different.
+Though they share some grape varieties, the white wines in the Southern and Northern Rhône are very different.
 With some destined for the dinner table and others deliciously drinkable by themselves, there are styles to suit all tastes and plenty of value to be found at every level.

-We’ll take a close look at the varieties and appellations that make white Rhône an increasingly popular and sought-after category.
+We’ll take a close look at the varieties and appellations that make the white Rhône an increasingly popular and sought-after category.